thingsboard/thingsboard.github.io/docs/iot-gateway/install/rpi.md

 ### Step 1.
 Install Java 8

 IoT Gateway service is running on Java 8.
 Oracle Java 8 is already pre-installed on Raspbian.
-You can check java version using following command
+You can check java version using the following command

 ```bash
 $ java -version